cxw620/rust-polyglot/docs/types.rst

 The compiler will often infer the types of variables (including closures) and also usually infer the correct types for a generic function.
-Type inference is not supported everywhere, notably in function signaturesa nd public interfaces.
+Type inference is not supported everywhere, notably in function signatures and public interfaces.

-When type inference is supported, it is not always successful;
-if it isn't the compiler will say "type annotations needed".
-In this case a ``let`` binding specifying a type can often help.

 Generics
 --------